ARMmbed/mbed-os-5-docs/docs/porting/porting.md

    Power cycle the board.

 1. Verify the newer firmware is running on the device.
-Serial output should display the following:
+The serial output should display the following:

    ```
    [BOOT] Mbed Bootloader